 This speed allows the best talent to rise to the top and dramatically speeds up the hiring process.
 This enables recruiters to make job offers faster by reducing time-to-hire.
 This is essential as 57% of today’s candidates will lose interest if the hiring process takes too long.

-Try Qualifi for free today to see firsthand what self-guided interviews and scheduling automation can do for your team’s hiring process.
+Schedule a demo of Qualifi today to see firsthand what virtual interviews and scheduling automation can do for your team’s hiring process.